jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/record.rst

 Stereo Video Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For side-by-side stereo video sources (e.g., two cameras composited horizontally), use the ``side_by_side`` field to indicate the layout:
+For side-by-side stereo video sources, including streams created by another
+GStreamer process and delivered through ``unixfd``, use the ``side_by_side``
+field to indicate the layout:

 .. code-block:: json